Counting Shaun the sheep at Kids Sea CAMP

 But how do you find something so small in the vastness of the ocean?

-In the same way, you find any small creature in the Philippines, you find their home.
+In the same way you find any small creature in the Philippines, you find their home.
 Shaun the sheep lives on a specific algae called Avrainvillea.
-Find the algae, find the sheep.
+Find the algae, see Shaun the sheep.
 Rest assured, my quest for Shaun the Sheep is not over.

 I am looking forward to seeing and photographing its Caribbean cousin.